tymyrddin/purple/source/docs/ai-security/external.md

 The chain of trust extends outside the organisation's boundary whether it is drawn there or not.

+The external layer does not add a new transformation to the pipeline.
+It makes existing transformations at the context and decision stages partially unauditable: the score arriving via the API looks the same whether the vendor model behaved as expected or shifted silently.
+The organisation's routing decision changes without anything changing on the organisation's side, and the cause is not visible in any owned system.

 ## How external dependencies become exposure points

 *Vendor model updates that silently change decision boundaries*: A fraud API or LLM provider may update